NANDITHA-nan/DevOps-GRD/README.md

 // click the <icon src="AllIcons.Actions.Execute"/> icon in the gutter. public class Main {
     public static void main(String[] args) {
-        //TIP Press <shortcut actionId="ShowIntentionActions"/> with your caret at the highlighted text
-        // to see how IntelliJ IDEA suggests fixing it.
         System.out.print("Hello and welcome!");
     }
 }